The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Results

-In both parameterizations, the majority of the constraining power come from the BAO and SNe results, with weak lensing providing some, but still minor, improvements.
+In both parameterizations, the majority of the constraining power comes from the BAO and SNe results, with weak lensing providing some, but still minor, improvements.
 We present these results in Figure \ref{fig:darkenergy}.
 The left panel shows the $w_0w_a$ parameterization, where lensing provides noticeable improvements to the constraints from the extended datasets (BAO and SNe) but in a direction mostly orthogonal to the best constrained direction of the contour.
 As a result, the significance of the deviation from \LCDM ($3.1\sigma$, for the combined analysis) increases only slightly, to $3.2\sigma$.
 A similar result is found for the $w_\phi$ model, where lensing does improve the constraining power but not significantly.
 In the $w_\phi$ case the improvement from adding WL is more marginal than in the $w_0w_a$ case as the $w_\phi$ class of models already spans a narrower range of predictions --- it incorporates a theoretical prior (namely, the dynamical dark energy field must not violate the NEC) that reduces the space of predictions --- and so the WL information provides less improvement.
 We summarize these results in Table \ref{tab:dynamDE}.
 Our results from the combination of just BAO and SNe is consistent with \citet[][see their Table V]{DESI:2025:BAO} for the $w_0w_a$ model, and \citet[][see their Table II]{Shajib:2025:wphi} for the $w_\phi$ model.
+Upon computing the ratio of the Bayesian evidences (Equation \ref{eqn:evidence}) from each extended model with respect to LCDM, we find ratios of $R_{w_0w_a} = 25.8$ and $R_{w_\phi} = 18.8$, which indicates a preference towards these models over LCDM.
+This is expected given the deviation ($3.2\sigma$) from LCDM as noted above.
+Our values for $R_{w_\phi}$ are largely consistent with those found in Table II of \citet{Shajib:2025:wphi}, and are dominated by information from SNe and BAO.

 \citet{DESI:2025:BAO} also present results where combining with DES Y3 shows considerable improvement on the $w_0w_a$ constraints.
 That analysis used measurements of cosmic shear, as well as those of galaxy clustering and galaxy-galaxy lensing \citep{DESY3KP2022}.
 Compared to the former probe, the latter two probes have an enhanced sensitivity to the time evolution of the expansion rate, $H(z)$, and so provide better constraints on $w(z)$.
 For a similar reason, they also constrain $\Om$ more precisely, and this parameter has been linked to the observed deviations in the dark energy parameter space \citep{Tang:2025:OmDE}.